Understanding Decision Data

 Understanding the decision data before approving a loan is very important as it shows you all checks your user passed and to what degree for some.
 With the decision data, you can still decide to decline a loan if some details are not acceptable to you.

-The decision data is also displayed under system declined loan requests which will also help in investigative checks to determine why a user was deemed ineligible.
+The decision data is also displayed for failed loan requests which will also help in investigative checks to determine why a user was deemed ineligible.

 Understanding a user’s decision data